Connect with us

 EFL Goal of the Season

 The 2025/26 EFL Goal of the Season goes to Swansea City’s Josh Tymon, vs Oxford United.
+Check out a video of all the contenders and the winning goal below.

 View this post on Instagram